Cash and Company

+Cash and Company is an Australian television period adventure series, set during the Victorian gold rush of the 1850s.
+It screened on the Seven Network in Australia in 1976 and on ITV (including the London Weekend Television and Anglia regions) in the UK.

+Background

-Cash and Company is an Australian television period adventure series, which screened on the Seven Network in Australia in 1976 and on ITV (including the London Weekend Television and Anglia regions) in the UK.
-The series was set during the Victorian gold rush of the 1850s.
-The original series consisted of 13 one-hour episodes, filmed in colour and on location in Emu Bottom Plans, Victoria.
-This was located near the crew lodgings location at Emu Bottom Station on the outskirts of Sunbury, Victoria.
-It was created by Russell Hagg and Patrick Edgeworth who met working at Crawford Productions.
-They said they were $5,000 short making the show - the balance was provided by Ron Casey.
+The original series consisted of 13 one-hour episodes, and was created by Russell Hagg and Patrick Edgeworth who met working at Crawford Productions.
+They said they were $5,000 short when making the show - the balance was provided by Ron Casey.

-Production began in July 1974 and the series premiered on the Seven Network in Brisbane on 17 April 1975, Sydney on 26 May 1975 and Melbourne on 29 May.
+Production began in July 1974 and the series premiered on the Seven Network in Brisbane on 17 April 1975, Sydney on 26 May and Melbourne on 29 May.
 The series was also shown at Sunday lunchtime in the United Kingdom by the London Weekend Television (LWT) Network, in advance of its airing in Australia.
 It was also screened at the Cannes Film Festival and sold to Sweden, the Netherlands, Yugoslavia, Ireland, Norway, Rhodesia and Nigeria.
 It was produced by Homestead Films, a TV production company set up by Patrick Edgeworth and Russell Hagg, who had worked together at Crawford Productions on Matlock Police.
 Edgeworth's brother is the musician Ron Edgeworth, who was married to Judith Durham of The Seekers.

 The episodes dealt with the adventures of bushrangers Sam Cash (Serge Lazareff) and his partner Joe Brady (Gus Mercurio) and a helpful widow, Jessica Johnson (Penne Hackforth-Jones).
 Cash and Brady were fugitives, constantly absconding from the authorities, led by the corrupt police trooper Lieutenant Keogh (Bruce Kerr).
-Other regular and recurring characters included Jessica's father in law (John Frawley) and her servant, Annie (Anne Scott-Pendlebury).
-The series was shot almost entirely on location at Sunbury, Victoria, the same area where Mad Max (1979) was filmed.